ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 interface and interface type available on the system.

 The set of valid interface types is implementation- and system-specific.
-For example, on a mobile device, there may be `Wi-Fi` and `Cellular` interface types available; whereas on a desktop computer, `Wi-Fi` and `Wired Ethernet` interface types might be available.
+For example, on a mobile device, there could be `Wi-Fi` and `Cellular` interface types available; whereas on a desktop computer, `Wi-Fi` and `Wired Ethernet` interface types might be available.
 An implementation should provide all types that are supported on the local system, to allow